cbw1243/rarms/README.md

 **Note**: You need a valid key to access USDA-ARMS data and to use this package.
 If you do not have a key, go to this website (https://api.data.gov/signup/) to get one.

 If you encounter an issue or have any suggestion, please contact: Bowen Chen, PhD (bwchen0719@gmail.com)

+**Acknowledgement** The development of this package was supported by USDA-NRCS Agreement No. NR193A750016C001 through the Cooperative Ecosystem Studies Units network.
+Any opinions, findings, conclusions, or recommendations expressed are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture.